Who is Second Harvest?

 How is the food distributed?

 We partner up with 550 local emergency food assistance programs to get food to the people who need it the most.
-Click here to view our list of partners from July 1, 2014 to June 30, 2015.
-Please note that our partners change throughout the year.

 What else does the Food Bank do besides provide food?

 In addition to helping feed the line of our neighbors who need help, Second Harvest also transforms dozens of lives directly every year.
-Economically-challenged adults who graduate from our 14-week culinary training program are placed in ‘better than minimum wage’ jobs that set them and their families on a path to self-sustainability.
+Economically-challenged adults who graduate from our 16-week culinary training program are placed in ‘better than minimum wage’ jobs that set them and their families on a path to self-sustainability.
 Yet another important activity helps connect people who are eligible to receive SNAP food assistance benefits with the resources they need to access the program and get help.

 How does the Food Bank help in a natural disaster?